rhaksar/simulators/README.md

   computing constrained policies to fight a forest wildfire and to limit the outbreak of a virus.
 - [control-percolation](https://github.com/rhaksar/control-percolation): Percolation-based approach for computing
   constrained policies to fight a forest wildfire.
+- [filter-large-GHMMs](https://github.com/rhaksar/filter-large-GMDPs): Variational approach for fast online filtering of a forest wildfire and a virus outbreak.

 ## Installation